What is a lymph node biopsy?

-Lymph nodes are small, oval-shaped organs located in different areas of your body.
-They are found close to internal organs such as the stomach, intestines, and lungs and are most commonly noted in the armpits, the groin, and the neck.
+A lymph node biopsy is a test that checks for disease in your lymph nodes.
+Lymph nodes are small, oval-shaped organs located in different parts of your body.
+They’re found close to internal organs such as your stomach, intestines, and lungs, and are most commonly noted in the armpits, the groin, and the neck.

 There are three ways to perform a lymph node biopsy.

-This procedure removes either a portion of your lymph node or the entire lymph node.
-An open biopsy can be completed with local anesthesia, using a numbing medication applied to the biopsy site.
-You can also request general anesthesia in order to sleep through the procedure.
+Your doctor can perform this procedure with local anesthesia, using a numbing medication applied to the biopsy site.
+You can also request general anesthesia that will make you sleep through the procedure.

-Pain is generally mild after an open biopsy and doctors may recommend over-the-counter pain medications.
-It takes approximately 10 to 14 days for the incision to heal.
+Pain is generally mild after an open biopsy, and your doctor may suggest over-the-counter pain medications.
+It takes about 10 to 14 days for the incision to heal.
 You should avoid strenuous activity and exercise while your incision heals.

 If you have cancer, your doctor may perform a sentinel biopsy to determine where your cancer is likely to spread.

 - tenderness around the biopsy site

-- numbness caused by nerve damage
+- numbness caused by accidental nerve damage

 Pain and tenderness can last for a few days after a biopsy.
-Once you return home, keep the biopsy site clean and dry at all times.
-Your doctor may ask that you avoid showers or baths for a couple of days after the surgery.
+Once you get home, keep the biopsy site clean and dry at all times.
+Your doctor may ask you to avoid showers or baths for a couple of days after the surgery.